byrro/stackoverflow-flashcards/README.md

-# stackoverflow-flashcards
+# StackOverflow Flashcards

-Auto-generate flashcards from StackOverflow questions/answers
+Auto-generate flashcards from StackOverflow questions/answers and review them on WhatsApp using Vonage [Messages API]().